red-hat-storage/ocs-ci/docs/fixture_usage.md

 All the fixtures should be documented - documenting the return value is mandatory.

-Fixture is compose of its setup part, the code which is done for prepare resource and teardown part which is after yield of added via `request.addfinalizer` method.
+Fixture is composed of its setup part, the code which is done for prepare resource and teardown part which is after yield of added via `request.addfinalizer` method.
 It's strictly forced to use `addfinalizer` method cause it can happen that what is after yield won't be proceed when